 Hearses as we know them first began to appear in the early 1900s.
 Interestingly, these early vehicles were powered by electric motors.
 In 1909, undertaker H.D.
 Ludlow commissioned a vehicle made from the body of a horse-drawn casket coach and the chassis of a bus.
 This was the first known example of a gas-powered hearse.

 Such vehicles remained rare at first, as they cost significantly more than horse-drawn varieties.
 But as combustion engines became more powerful, funeral directors realized they could use these faster-traveling hearses several times per day.
-Thus, gas-powered hearses quickly became cost effective and were the norm by the 1920s.
+Gas-powered hearses quickly became cost effective and became the norm by the 1920s.

 The same year Ludlow commissioned his internal combustion vehicle, hearse history hit another notable milestone when the Crane and Breed Company in Cincinnati introduced the first commercially built gas-powered hearse.
 It featured a 30-horsepower, four-cylinder engine that allowed the vehicle to reach a top speed of 30 mph.